MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### optionsFeature

-Use this property to customize the Options feature on the UI.
-All detailed properties below are Boolean.
+Use the `optionsFeature` object to customize the Options feature on the page.
+All detailed properties below are `Boolean`, with `true` as the default value.

-`enabled` - Enable or disable the options features.
+- `enabled` - Enable or disable the options feature.

-`help` - Show or hide help functionality.
+- `help` - Show or hide help functionality.

-`logout` - Show or hide the logout functionality.
+- `logout` - Show or hide the logout functionality.

-`manage` - Show or hide manage functionality.
+- `manage` - Show or hide manage functionality.

-`showTutorials` - Show or hide tutorial functionality.
+- `showTutorials` - Show or hide tutorial functionality.

 #### Required?